chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/roadmap.md

----
-{
-  "id": "roadmap",
-  "title": "Roadmap",
-  "section": "Overview",
-  "order": 2
-}
----

 # Roadmap

 The goal of this doc is to align *core* and *community* efforts for the project and to share what's in store for this year!

-**Sections**
-- What is the core Chroma team working on right now?
-- What will Chroma prioritize over the next 6mo?
-- What areas are great for community contributions?

 ## What is the core Chroma team working on right now?

-- Standing up that distributed system as a managed service (aka "Hosted Chroma" - [sign up for waitlist](https://trychroma.com/signup)!)
+- Standing up that distributed system as a managed service (aka "Chroma Cloud" - [sign up for early access](https://trychroma.com/signup)!)

 ## What did the Chroma team just complete?

 Features like:
-- *New* - [Chroma 0.4](https://www.trychroma.com/blog/chroma_0.4.0) - our first production-oriented release
+- *New* - [Chroma 1.0.0](https://trychroma.com/project/1.0.0) - a complete rewrite of Chroma in Rust, giving users up to x4 performance boost.
-- A more minimal python-client only build target
-- Google PaLM embedding support
-- OpenAI ChatGPT Retrieval Plugin
+- A rewrite of our [JS/TS client](https://www.youtube.com/watch?v=Hq3Rk84eGiY), with better DX and many quality of life improvements.
+- [Persistent collection configuration](https://www.youtube.com/watch?v=zQg5peYd7b0) on the server, unlocking many new features.
+For example, you no longer need to provide your embedding function on every `get_collection`.
+- The new [Chroma CLI](https://www.youtube.com/watch?v=lHassGpmvK8) that lets you browse your collections locally, manage your Chroma Cloud DBs, and more!

 ## What will Chroma prioritize over the next 6mo?

-**Next Milestone: ☁️ Launch Hosted Chroma**
+**Next Milestone: ☁️ Launch Chroma Cloud**

 **Areas we will invest in**